PaddlePaddle/PARL/README.md

 `Algorithm` describes the mechanism to update parameters in `Model` and often contains at least one model.

 ### Agent
-`Agent`, a data bridge between environment and algorithm, is responsible for data I/O with the outside environment and describes data preprocessing before feeding data into the training process.
+`Agent`, a data bridge between the environment and the algorithm, is responsible for data I/O with the outside environment and describes data preprocessing before feeding data into the training process.

 Here is an example of building an agent with DQN algorithm for Atari games.
 ```python